weaverdgb/weaver-sdk-js/Changelist.md

 ## Develop
 - Remove level-fs dependency.
 - Added the test proposed by Michiel for limiting ordered queries.
+- Replace model inclusion of models into one model with one classList for simplified and more powerfull usage (e.g. ModelQuery crossing model inclusion hops).

 ## 8.6.0
 - Rewritten subclassing mechanism of ModelClass.